Ted Crosbie: Early life

 Born in Cork on 30 April 1931, Ted Crosbie (as he was known) was a great-grandson of Thomas Crosbie, one of Cork's best-known businessmen who became sole proprietor of The Cork Examiner in 1872.
 He was educated at Christian Brothers College, Cork and later received a BSc from University College Cork in 1952.

 Business career

 Following in the footsteps of his own father, also named Thomas, Ted Crosbie joined The Cork Examiner on a full-time basis after completing his university studies, having earlier worked there during his schooldays and summer holidays.
 He was sent to Sweden for nine months of work experience in the paper mills which supplied the newspaper group.

 Crosbie rose to the position of Technical Director and was responsible for the changeover to web offset printing in 1976.
 A decade later he oversaw the introduction of a computerised system.
-Crosbie served as chief executive until 1993.
-He later served as vice-chair of Thomas Crosbie Holdings.
+Crosbie w as chief executive until 1993.
+He later was vice-chair of Thomas Crosbie Holdings.